 Now, GitHub is a service built on top of Git.
 It adds the social capabilities to Git which makes it easy for many developers to work on a common project.
 It hosts all your code in a public repository which then can be shared with the world.
 Developers can collaborate on a project or they can fork a repository and contribute to the project.
 So, you get the point here?
 GitHub is more about “socially coding”, of course you can keep your code private as per your needs.

 You can sign-up on GitHub for free and get virtually unlimited number of repositories and unlimited collaborators.
 While Git is all about command-line stuff, there are nice Windows and Mac apps (Linux users, you’re already awesome!) that can take care for most of the work for you via a decent GUI.
 But, we’ll do our stuff here on command-line as its fast and you have more control.

 Creating a Repository

-Creating a repo in Git is a matter of running following commands in terminal;
+Creating a repository in Git is a matter of running following commands in terminal;

 git init followed by

 There’s an option to check called “Initialize this repository with a README”.
-Readme files in Git repository are usually markdown-formatted files (
+README files in Git repository are usually

 Once the the repository is created, you’ll be presented with a page showing your code and README file’s description.